halloweeks/AES-128-ECB/README.md

 ### Decryption Function

-The AES decryption function allows you to decrypt multiple 16-byte blocks of data.
+The AES decryption function allows you to decrypt a single blocks of data.
 Each block must be exactly 16 bytes in size, and this implementation does not support padding.
 Ensure that you provide ciphertext blocks of precisely 16 bytes each for decryption.

 ```c
 AES_Decrypt(&ctx, ciphertext, ciphertext_size, plaintext);